aravindhnivas/FELion-Spectrum-Analyser/README.md

 such as Baseline correction, Power and Spectrum Analyse, and Mass Spectrum Analyser.

-Just install using "install.exe" file.
+Just install using "install.bat" file.
 The program will the installed in the folder "C:\FELion-GUI" Shortcut of the programs are created in the User's Desktop.